Move Over, Darling: Cast

-Production notes
+Production

-The film's script was written by Hal Kanter and Jack Sher, reworking an earlier script written by Arnold Schulman, Nunnally Johnson and Walter Bernstein that was an update of 1940's My Favorite Wife by Leo McCarey and Samuel and Bella Spewack.
+The film's script was written by Hal Kanter and Jack Sher, reworking an earlier script written by Arnold Schulman, Nunnally Johnson, and Walter Bernstein that was an update of 1940's My Favorite Wife by Leo McCarey and Samuel and Bella Spewack.
 The script includes a reference to My Favorite Wife during the scene in which Ellen gives Bianca a massage.

 The story is a comedic update of the 1864 poem "Enoch Arden" by Alfred, Lord Tennyson, and the poem's title is the source of the lead characters' surname.
 This was the seventh film based on "Enoch Arden".

 The film was originally to be a vehicle for Marilyn Monroe under the working title of Something's Got to Give, with George Cukor as director.
 Dean Martin was cast as Nick Arden after initial choice James Garner was committed to doing The Great Escape.
 Monroe was fired early in the original production cycle following repeated absences on filming days, ultimately appearing in only about 30 minutes of usable film.
 At first, it was announced that Lee Remick would step into Monroe's place; though some press pictures were released and some scenes were shot with Remick, Martin balked at working with anyone but Monroe.
 Monroe was rehired but died before she could resume filming, leaving the original version incomplete.
 Unable to complete the film, and having already sunk a considerable amount of money into the production and sets, 20th Century Fox went ahead with the project, albeit with a new title, new director Michael Gordon, and a new cast (with the exception of Thelma Ritter, who was also cast as Grace Arden in the Cukor version).
 Garner, now available following the completion of his work in The Great Escape, was cast as Nick Arden.

 Garner accidentally broke Day's rib during the massage scene in which he pulls Day off of Bergen.
 He was not aware of what had happened until the next day, when he felt the bandage while putting his arms around Day.

 The film utilized most of the interiors and stage-built exteriors from the original Cukor production for the Arden home, which was based on Cukor's Beverly Hills home.
 The on-location exterior scenes at the Arden home were filmed about three miles west, at 377 South Mapleton Drive in Holmby Hills.
 The original neoclassical house seen in the film has since been replaced by an enormous Italianate structure.

 The producers scheduled the scene with Day riding through a car wash for the last day of shooting because they feared that the chemicals in the detergents might affect her complexion.
 When the scene went off without a hitch, they admitted their ploy to Day, then used the story in promotional materials for the film.